As a foreigner living in Olten, will I have access to public healthcare? What is it like?

 We asked expats in Olten if they have access to public healthcare in Olten.
 And, if they do have access, what is it like.
 They wrote...

 "Yes, as a foreigner living in Olten, you will have access to public healthcare.
 The public healthcare system in Switzerland is known for its high quality and is funded by taxes and social security contributions.
 It is a comprehensive system that covers a wide range of services, including preventive care, hospital care, and long-term care.
-The system is also designed to ensure that everyone has access to the same level of care, regardless of their income or social status," explained one expat living in Olten, Switzerland.
+The system is also designed to ensure that everyone has access to the same level of care, regardless of their income or social status," said another expat in Olten, Switzerland.

 Other Questions: